 Double-blind, large-scale studies examining dapsone's effectiveness on adolescent acne (paid for by Allergan) have shown that it is well-tolerated and that it brought about "clinically meaningful" improvements in acne lesion count after 12 weeks, with improvements continuing with ongoing usage.
 Its side effects were similar to those of the "vehicle gel," which Allergan did not identify in the studies.

-Although Aczone is an option for inflammatory acne and research on its efficacy is positive, what's lacking are critical comparative studies with other known, established anti-acne drugs (both prescription and over-the-counter).
-Unless benzoyl peroxide, retinoids, and salicylic acid have failed you, Aczone is not the first line of defense to consider.
+Although Aczone is an option for inflammatory acne and research on its efficacy is positive, it shouldn’t be the first thing your doctor prescribes unless over-the-counter products that contain benzoyl peroxide, retinoids, and salicylic acid have failed you.

 Azelaic acid is believed to work against acne-causing bacteria in concentrations of 15%–20%, and it may also pack an anti-inflammatory punch.
 Read More